-Cortinarius croceus, also know as Saffron Webcap, is a small agaric with tawny-brown cap, yellowish tawny gills and slender, yellowish stem with faint ring zone grows solitary or in scattered trooping groups on soil in coniferous woods.
+Cortinarius croceus, also know as Saffron Webcap, is a small agaric with a tawny-brown cap, yellowish tawny gills and slender, yellowish stem with a faint ring zone.
+It has a mild to radishlike odour and taste.
+The mushroom grows solitary or in scattered trooping groups on soil in coniferous woods.

-at first ochraceous-brown, becoming rust colored; finely felty convex, often slightly umbonate, finely fibrillose.
+at first ochraceous-brown, becoming rust coloured; finely felty convex, often slightly umbonate, finely fibrillose.
 Flesh chrome-yellow and fairly thin.
 Gills

 at first yellow, then tawny and rust at maturity, adnexed, fairly Crowded.
 Spores rust.
 Stem